JordanSum/Python-AWS-Network--VPC--Project/README.md

-# AWS Network Automation with Python Project.
+# AWS Network Automation with Python.

 Welcome to the AWS Network Automation with Python project! 🚀 This script is designed to automate the creation of a fully functional AWS network environment using Python and the AWS SDK (boto3).
 Whether you're a cloud enthusiast, a DevOps engineer, or just someone looking to simplify AWS networking tasks, this project has you covered.